ToJans/tojans.me.dev/source/_posts/2014-02-17-why-bad-software-architecture-is-easy-to-monetize.markdown

 ## A few months later

 It is now winter.
-Your tenants start complaining about lack of isolation, and threaten to report you to a non-profit that guards the tenants' rights.
-So you go back to the contractor, and ask him how much it costs to apply isolation.
+Your tenants start complaining about lack of insulation, and threaten to report you to a non-profit that guards the tenants' rights.
+So you go back to the contractor, and ask him how much it costs to apply insulation.
 You decide to accept the extra cost of 50.000 USD, which implies you now have paid the initial 200.000 USD, and had a lot of extra overhead with it.

 ## Not finished yet